jonasblixt/punchboot/README.md

 # Introduction

-Punchboot is a bootloader for ARM SoC's.
+Punchboot is a secure and fast bootloader for embedded systems.
 It is designed to:

  - Boot as fast as possible
- - Integrate with the SoC's secure boot
+ - Integrate with the SoC's secure boot functionality
  - Authenticate the next piece of software in the boot chain
  - Support A/B system paritions for atomic updates
  - Support automatic rollbacks
  - Minimize software download time in production
  - Be useful for day-to-day development

-Punchboot is designed for embedded systems and therfore it has a minimalistic apporach.
+Punchboot is designed for embedded systems and therefore it has a minimalistic apporach.
 There is no run-time configuration, everything is configured in the board files.